simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 It was necessary to  implement a custom way of storing non-linear wavelength solutions that at the same time allowed for keeping data as *untouched* as possible.
-The main reason is that linearizing the reference lamps made harder to track down those non-linearities on the new data being calibrated and also; The documentation on how to write non-linear solution to a FITS header is far too complex for our use case and there is no apparent effort on trying to simplify it.
-Below I compile a list of required keywords for comparison lamps if they want to be used as reference lamps.
+The main reason is that linearizing the reference lamps made it harder to track down those non-linearities on the new data being calibrated.
+Also, The documentation on how to write non-linear solution to a FITS header is far too complex for our use case and there is no apparent effort on trying to simplify it.
+Below we compile a list of required keywords for comparison lamps if they want to be used as reference lamps.
 The full list of keywords is listed under `New Keywords`_.